ray-97/polkaquery/README.md

 1. Ensure your `.env` file is correctly set up with `GOOGLE_GEMINI_API_KEY`, `TAVILY_API_KEY`, and `SUBSCAN_API_KEY`.
 2. From the project root (`polkaquery_project_root/`), run:
     ```bash
-    uvicorn polkaquery.main:app --reload --port 8000
+    uvicorn polkaquery.main:app --reload --port 8000 --env-file .env
     ```
     The server should start and be accessible at `http://127.0.0.1:8000`.
-You'll see startup logs indicating the tool generation or loading process.
+Using the `--env-file` flag is the recommended way to ensure all environment variables, including those for LangSmith, are loaded correctly before the application starts.

 ### Clearing the Query Cache (For Testing)